TomasHubelbauer/svg-screencast/readme.md

 Not only the moment the scroll bar appears, but each subsequent screenshot after the first scroll generates more and more regions.

+### Consider using SVG crop to successively reveal portions of a patch

+If we have successive patches in for example typing on a line where each letter is its own patch, we could have a heuristic where we merge these baby patches into a single bigger patch and use CSS crop filter to reveal the portions of the larger patch successively until it is revealed in full.

+This should save space by not including many small Base64 PNGs but instead one bigger one which is just animated in a smart way.

 ### Consider recognizing basic motion, such as scrolling

 This could be done by for each pixel finding the nearest pixel of that exact